ktorio/ktor-documentation/topics/creating_interactive_website.md

 Let's examine the main pieces of this code:
 - A comment with [@ftlvariable](https://www.jetbrains.com/help/idea/template-data-languages.html#special-comments) declares a variable named `articles` with the `List<Article>` type.
 This comment helps IntelliJ IDEA resolve attributes exposed by the `articles` template variable.
 - The next part contains header elements of our journal - a logo and a heading.
-- Inside the `list` tag, we iterate through all the articles and show their titles and body.
+- Inside the `list` tag, we iterate through all the articles and show their content.
 Note that the article title is rendered as a link to a specific article (the `/articles/${article.id}` path).
 A page showing a specific article will be implemented later in [](#show_article).
 - A link at the bottom leads to `/articles/new` for [creating a new article](#new_article).

+At this point, you can already [run](#run_app) the application and see the main page of our journal.